evaristocuesta/ViveCortelazor/src/ViveCortelazor/Content/Pages/what-to-do/text.en.md

 ## Gastronomy

-The gastronomy of [**Cortelazor la Real**](/en) is a true reflection of its natural surroundings and culinary traditions.
+The [**gastronomy of Cortelazor la Real**](/en/where-to-eat) is a true reflection of its natural surroundings and culinary traditions.
 Here, you can enjoy dishes made with high-quality local ingredients:

 - **Game meats**: Venison and wild boar take center stage in stews and roasts made with traditional Sierra recipes.
 - **Goat cheese and cured meats**: Artisanally produced, they are a delight for lovers of intense flavors.
 - **Chestnuts**: A key ingredient in many dishes, from stews to typical desserts.
 - **Seasonal mushrooms**: In autumn, mushrooms become a prized delicacy, used in scrambled eggs, stews, and soups.
-- **Local bars and restaurants**: Cozy spaces where you can enjoy traditional cuisine in a warm atmosphere.
+- [**Local bars and restaurants**](/en/where-to-eat): Cozy spaces where you can enjoy traditional cuisine in a warm atmosphere.

 ## Enjoy Cortelazor

-Whether you're exploring its trails, discovering its monuments, participating in its festivities, or indulging in its gastronomy, [**Cortelazor la Real**](/en) offers a unique experience.
+Whether you're exploring its trails, discovering its monuments, participating in its festivities, or [**indulging in its gastronomy**](/en/where-to-eat), [**Cortelazor la Real**](/en) offers a unique experience.
 Immerse yourself in the magic of this charming village and discover everything it has to offer.